kamyabnazari/personal-website/src/content/projects/retro-magic.md

 ## What is Retro Magic?

 Retro Magic is a demo desktop PC game developed in Godot, serving as a reference for fast-paced FPS and arena shooters.
 It combines movement and enemy AI reminiscent of Devils Daggers, along with a comprehensive firing and projectile system.
 Features include a simple UI, advanced enemy AI with pathfinding, and immersive music/sound effects.
 Designed for Windows, Linux, and MacOS platforms, it utilizes the GLES 3.0 renderer and is shaped by community feedback.

+## Where can I find it?

+The project repository can be found [here](https://github.com/kamyabnazari/retro-magic).